Learn about peripheral artery disease and its treatments

 An atherectomy is a technique where blood vessels that are blocked by hardening of the arteries are treated with a specialized catheter that removes the plaque and opens up the blood vessel.
 This is sometimes done with a special laser catheter, and sometimes with a diamond-tipped rotational catheter.
-It is often combined with angioplasty and stenting is severely blocked arteries.
+It is often combined with angioplasty and stenting for severely blocked arteries.

 A mechanical thrombectomy is a technique for unblocking clotted blood vessels.
 This includes blocked arteries, blocked veins, as well as blocked dialysis grafts.
 A special catheter is inserted into the vessel under x-ray guidance.
 This catheter breaks up the clot and suctions it out.
 Special clot dissolving medications are sometimes used as well.